-Like it or not, we all have to pay taxes.
+Like it or not, as traders, we have to pay day trading taxes.

-That alone can be stressful, but day traders have much more to consider than the average person.
-If you’re a trader, you don’t get to just enter your W-2 into some tax software, sit back, and wait for the results.
+Taxes alone can be stressful … but day traders have more to consider than the average worker.
+If you’re a trader, you don’t just enter your W-2 details into some tax software and wait for the results.

 There’s way more at play when filing your taxes as a day trader.
-You probably already know that you have to pay taxes on your trading income, but what are the details?
+You already know that you have to pay taxes on your trading income, but how do you figure that out?
 What deductions can you make, if any?

-But before we get to the nitty-gritty, my lawyers would have my head if I didn’t say this first: This communication doesn’t establish a professional relationship for accountancy, tax advice, legal or any other professional service.
+This communication doesn’t establish a professional relationship for accountancy, tax advice, legal, or any other professional service.
 Any information presented in our communication with you (including, but not limited to, website content, social media content, video content, printed material, audio content, emails, or any other content) regarding any issues should not be construed as advice as it pertains to tax matters, legal matters, or any other matters.
 Always consult the advice of a professional licensed in your state or jurisdiction before making decisions on tax or legal matters.

 Table of Contents

-There are a few basic terms you need to know off the bat.
-You’ll probably see these when you’re filing your taxes, so you should understand what they mean.
+There are a few basic terms you need to know.
+You’ll see these when you file your taxes, so you might as well understand what they mean.

-If you made any money this year from buying and selling securities — which you hopefully have — then those profits are your capital gains.
+If you made money from buying or selling securities, those profits are your capital gains.

 When you lose money from buying or selling a security, that’s a capital loss, and it can be deductible.
 The amount you can deduct depends on your tax status.
 (More on that in a bit.)

 If you close your position at a value higher than your cost basis, it contributes to your capital gains.
 The opposite is a capital loss.

 Earned income does NOT include income from trading.
-It only counts income made from full-time or part-time jobs, including your salary, hourly wage, tips, bonuses … well, you get the idea.
+It’s income from full-time or part-time work, like salary, tips, bonuses … you get the idea.

 Since trading income isn’t ‘earned’ income, you don’t have to pay self-employment taxes.
-Yes, that can save you some money.
-But if you don’t pay those taxes, you also aren’t contributing to social security.
-You have to do that to qualify for retirement benefits.
+That can save you some money.
+But if you don’t pay those taxes, you aren’t contributing to Social Security — and you have to do that to qualify for U.S. retirement benefits.

-Dividends, interest, royalties, annuities, etc. — any money you make from property held for investments before deductions is investment income.
+Dividends, interest, royalties, annuities — any money you make from property held for investments before deductions is investment income.

-Capital gains can count toward your investment income, but only if you choose to include it.
+Capital gains can count toward your investment income, but only if you choose to include them.

 The Wash-Sale Rule

-The good news here is that there’s a special exception for this rule, so stay tuned for that.
+The good news here is that there’s a special exception to this rule.
+Stay tuned for that.

 Long-Term vs. Short-Term Investments

-Different types of investments are taxed at different rates.
+Different types of stock holdings are taxed at different rates.

-Short-term investments are positions that you held for less than a year.
+Short-term investments are positions that you hold for less than a year.
 These are taxed at the normal income rate.
-So, for example, the short-term income tax rate for gross annual income between $37,951 to $91,900 would be 25%.
+For example, the short-term income tax rate for gross annual income between $37,951 and $91,900 would be 25%.

 Long-term investments are any positions that you held for over a year.
-Using the same income range from above, the long-term tax rate would be 15%.
+Using the same income range as above, the long-term tax rate would be 15%.

 Keep Separate Accounts

-First of all, it’s just easier.
-For accounting purposes especially, it can make your life simpler.
+First, it’s just easier.
+For accounting purposes, it can make your life simpler.
 Beyond that, the IRS requires traders to divide their long-term and short-term investments into different brokerage accounts when trading the same issues.

-Lastly, you wanna make sure you classify as a trader with the IRS.
-Combining your investments could disqualify you from getting this designation, and you’d likely miss those tax benefits if you didn’t get ‘em.
+Also, you want to make sure you classify as a trader with the IRS.
+Combining your investments could disqualify you from getting this designation.

 Capital Gains & Capital Losses

-Trading expenses go on Schedule C. This form doesn’t reflect your revenue, so it looks like you’re only reporting a loss.
-To fix this, it’s recommended that you include a statement indicating that your net trading gains are shown on Schedule D.
+Trading expenses go on Schedule C. This form doesn’t reflect your revenue, so it looks like you’re reporting a loss.
+You can include a statement indicating that your net trading gains are shown on Schedule D.